 Location: Muder, Cansaulim, South Goa

 Our Lady Of Mercy Church is a colonial church founded in 1630.
 It was earlier known as Nossa Senhora de Merces.
 The church houses a statue of infant Jesus Christ which is believed to be found on the Mozambique coast by Fr Bento Ferreira who brought it to Goa and installed it in the church in 1648.

-Goa is considered a masterpiece of Portuguese planning and architecture in India.
-One such striking inclusion to the beautiful city is the Convent of Santa Monica and the Chapel of The Weeping Cross.
-Built in 1606 in Monte Santo, the historic building took a total of 21 years to get constructed.
+A striking architectural inclusion to Goa is the Convent of Santa Monica and the Chapel of The Weeping Cross.
+Built-in 1606 in Monte Santo, the historic building took a total of 21 years to get constructed.
 It was believed to be Asia’s first and largest nunnery that could accommodate around 300 people at once.
-Perched atop a hill, the church gives a vision of an olden day fortress with massive courtyards and big buttresses.
 It houses four altars dedicated to St. Monica (mother of St. Augustine), Bom Jesus, Immaculate Mary and Crucified Christ (popularly known as The Weeping Cross).